By Daisy Luther

 We don’t condone the denouncement or imperilment of any human, individual or group; ultimately because that serves no useful purpose and is rather an impairment to progressive change.
 Our views extend equally toward those that do good and evil in the world, for both have much to teach us about the state of humanity.
 We’re not for a moment implying that the targets in which the Tweets offensive content are either good, bad, or otherwise because we don’t believe those words are more than labels based upon an individual’s perception of another.
 Our organization views people for what they are: humans.
 Everything else is merely a means by which to divide us into opposing factions.

 We take full responsibility for this outrageous lack of leadership, for which there is no excuse, though there is an explanation we’d like to put forward in the interest of transparency.
-We are not a large organization, and we’ve invested much time and sacrifice trying to undertake an endeavor that is much greater than we have the resources or team members to focus on at the capacity needed… (source)
+We are not a large organization, and we’ve invested much time and sacrifice trying to undertake an endeavor that is much greater than we have the resources or team members to focus on at the capacity needed… (source) (This source has since been removed and the Charitable Humans site appears to be regrouping as of June 2019)

 I noticed that they didn’t mention whether their social media manager had been fired or not.